Paterno v. State of California

 Paterno v.
 State of California was a 1986 bench trial which ruled that the state was liable for the collapse of the Linda dam.

 Background

-From 15 to 24 February, historical flooding occurred in California due to an intense rainstorm.
+From February 15 to 24, historical flooding occurred in California due to an intense rainstorm.
 The flooding caused the Linda levee to collapse, killing two and damaging around 3000 homes.

 Lawsuit

 In response, in 1986, 3000 residents of Linda, California sued the state of California, seeking reparations.